JonasEmrich/vg-beat-detectors/README.md

 ### Complete Working Example

-The next example demonstrates the application of the 'FastNVG' detector using real-world ECG data provided by the 'scipy' package.
-The utilization of the 'FastWHVG' is analogous.
+The next example demonstrates the application of the ‘FastNVG’ detector using real-world ECG data provided by the ‘scipy’ package.
+The utilization of the ‘FastWHVG’ is analogous.

 ``` python
 # import the FastNVG detector